yyssl88/DCRs/README.md

 # DCRs
-The source code of DCRs
+The source code of DCRs (VLDB submission)